qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 ===========

-The |mActionLabeling| :sup:`Labels` core application provides smart labelling for vector point, line and polygon layers, and it only requires a few parameters.
+The |mActionLabeling| :sup:`Labels` core application provides smart labelling for vector point, line and polygon layers, and only requires a few parameters.
 This application also supports on-the-fly transformed layers.
-The core functions of the application have been redesigned.
-In QGIS, there are a number of other features that improve the labelling.
-The following menus have been created for labelling the vector layers:
+The following menus are used to configure the labelling of vector layers:

 * Text
 * Formatting